top of page

 All matters relating to welfare and safeguarding are highly confidential.
 EA will only disclose information, both internally and externally, on a ‘need to know’ basis.
 Records and referral details will be made and stored on electronic systems accessible by the DSL and Deputy DSL and classified as Confidential.

-IT USAGE
+IT USAGE AND ONLINE SAFETY

 Recognising the paramount importance of online safety education, EA is committed to educating both staff and learners on how to remain safe online and the responsible use of technology and the internet.
 Staff members are responsible for ensuring that learners are well-informed about best practices in online safety and acceptable behaviour and usage of EA equipment.

 This is covered during learner inductions at the start of their apprenticeship training and at regular intervals throughout.
-We share information with learners about the proactive measures we take to shield learners from cyberbullying, exposure to unsuitable online content (e.g. content that includes references to or depiction of self-harm and / or suicide), and other potential risks.
-We also encourage open discussion about the potential of online risks during interactive learning sessions.
+EA shares information with learners about the proactive measures taken to shield learners from cyberbullying, exposure to unsuitable online content (e.g. content that includes references to or depiction of self-harm and / or suicide), and other potential risks.
+EA also encourages open discussion about the potential of online risks during interactive learning sessions.

 All EA computing equipment and / or devices which access the internet are protected by a firewall which is configured to filter out inappropriate content or block access to specific websites as detailed in our IT and Software Management Policy, and our Information Security Policy.
 However, we recognise that sometimes content can be accessed inadvertently.
 To ensure responsible usage and in line with these policies, internet activity may be checked at regular intervals.
-This monitoring serves to not only track the frequency of internet usage but also to assess the nature of the accessed content and ensure the suitability of EA firewalls to ensure we are providing the necessary protection for staff and learners.
+This monitoring serves to not only track the frequency of internet usage but also to assess the nature of the accessed content and ensure the suitability of firewalls to ensure we are providing the necessary protection for staff and learners.
+Material, which is deemed inappropriate, whether accessed via the internet or stored on electronic devices, will result in disciplinary action in accordance with the disciplinary and grievance procedures.

 APPROVAL AND REVIEW

-This policy shall be reviewed by the Directors and updated where necessary before being approved at least annually to ensure that it (and any subsidiary policies and procedures) remains appropriate considering any relevant changes to the law, organisational policies, or contractual obligations.
+This policy shall be reviewed by the Directors and updated where necessary before being re-approved at least annually to ensure that it (and any subsidiary policies and procedures) remains appropriate considering any relevant changes to the law, organisational policies, or contractual obligations.

 bottom of page